vedachari/kepler-exoplanet/README.md

 # Exoplanet Classifier

+## Motivation
+I have always been interested in the vastness of space.
+So much mathematical genius goes into detecting and classifying objects that we can barely see with the naked eye.
+I created this project to aim to understand the data better.

 ## Overview
 This project applies a Neural Network to detect whether an object is an **exoplanet** using NASA's **Kepler** mission data.
 The model classifies Kepler Objects of Interest (KOIs) into: